Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 ### Bug Fixes
 - Fixed crash when a invalid token is provided

+## Breaking API changes
+- Some concepts of the Raw Media APIs have changed. `OutboundVirtualVideoDevice` class was removed and related interactions.
+This version uses the `Stream` concept, which can be passed on `StartCallOptions` when starting a call.
+The existing functionality of `OutboundVirtualVideoDevice` can be kept by creating a `VirtualRawOutgoingVideoStream` using `RawOutgoingVideoStreamOptions` (which is analogous to the existing `OutboundVirtualVideoDeviceOptions`);
+- Other classes related to Raw Video Functionality were renamed:
+  - `MediaFrameSender` to `VideoFrameSender`
+  - `SoftwareBasedVideoFrame` to `SoftwareBasedVideoFrameSender`
+  - `HardwareBasedVideoFrame` to `HardwareBasedVideoFrameSender`

 ## v2.1.0 (2022-06-01)
 ## New Features:
 - Voice and video calling support in Azure government.